Mihai212/Project-Postman-APIs/README.md

 <img align="center" alt="Status" width="1300" src="https://i.ibb.co/gwQmjGb/7-Add-an-Item-To-Cart-2.png">

 ### E. Modify an item

 1. Click on "Modify an item" request;
 2. Select "PATCH" method;
 3. Type in the empty field "{{baseURL}}/carts/:cartId/items/:itemId";
-4. Complete in "Path Variables" with relevant info like in the photo below:
+4. Complete in "Path Variables" with relevant info like in the photo bellow:

 | Name       | Type    | In   | Required | Description            |
 | ---------- | ------- | ---- | -------- | ---------------------- |